Compare Residential Park Home Insurance

 The park home insurance policy provides financial protection if an unwanted and accidental event causes damage to the structure and repairs or repurchase is needed.
 There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economic sense than rebuilding one.
 The policy will cover the following events;

-When a park home is destroyed by an event like a fire, flooding or other event and is not inhabitable, the debris left behind has to be removed.
-This debris removal should be covered in a standard park home insurance policy.
+When a residential park home is destroyed by an event like a fire, flooding or other event and is not inhabitable, the debris left behind has to be removed.
+This debris removal should be covered in standard park home insurance policies.
 The cost of resitting a new park home and the reconnection of the utility lines like water, gas and electricity should also be covered.
 Some policies also cover the transportation of the new park home to a new site.

 When the park home is occupied personal items are protected, but during the unoccupied times when you are at your primary residence, they should not be present in the park home and are not covered.
 Items that have a value of more than £1500 are considered high risk and are rarely covered.

-To help reduce the cost of park home insurance, all portable items should be removed from the premises when it is to be unoccupied to reduce the attractiveness to thieves.
+To help reduce the cost of residential park home insurance, all portable items should be removed from the premises when it is to be unoccupied to reduce the attractiveness to thieves.
 This should include clothing, cell phones and like items that can be easily picked up and transported back to your main residence.

-Most insurance firms allow for a park home to be vacant for up to 2 consecutive months and still be covered by the standard policy.
+Most insurance firms allow for a residential park home to be vacant for up to 2 consecutive months and still be covered by the standard policy.
 Some insurance firms allow for the status of being unoccupied for periods of up to 8 months, but certain provisions have to be complied with for this to be true.
 If a standard home is vacant for a period of 30 days or more, your home insurance may become invalid.
 Please check the policy details, unoccupied house insurance is available for house that will be vacant for 30 days or longer.

-A park home insurance policy is not required by UK law, but is required by caravan parks where the park homes are located.
+A residential park home insurance policy is not required by UK law, but is required by caravan parks where the park homes are located.
 Each company issuing this type of policy has its own terms and conditions, but the above is included by most of them.